-Trident Health offers one of the most comprehensive hurricane preparedness plans to ensure our patients and our staff who care for them are safe before, during and after a storm.
+Trident Medical Center offers one of the most comprehensive hurricane preparedness plans to ensure our patients and our staff who care for them are safe before, during and after a storm.
 We have contracts with vendors from around the state and nation to provide support from on-site security to generators and food for our patients and staff.
 Transfer processes and plans with our network of hospitals across the country also exist should patients need to be relocated.

 As an acute care hospital, our resources are committed to providing for our patients and staff who will remain here to care for them during the duration of the storm.
 Please note we are not a shelter and are not equipped to serve as a shelter during a storm.